 Use only Source Technologies' MICR toner when printing MICR documents.
 It is specifically engineered to print quality MICR documents with your printer.
 The printer's MICR toner sensor is designed to work with the Source Technologies' MICR toner cartridge to prevent printing checks with regular toner present.
-Your Source Technologies MICR printer can be used for general office printing.
-If a MICR print job begins and the printer has a regular toner cartridge present, the printer will stop and prompt the operator to install a MICR toner cartridge.

-Source Technologies does not recommend the use of refilled MICR toner cartridges.
-Refilled cartridges may result in expensive printer repairs and bank check reject fees due to inferior MICR toner formulation.
+Source Technologies does not recommend the use of refilled or remanufactured MICR toner cartridges.
+Refilled cartridges may result in expensive printer repairs and bank check reject fees due to an inferior MICR toner formulation.